The AMR DxC Summer School India 2017

 The World Health Organization launched the first World Antibiotic Awareness Week 16th -22nd November 2015.
 The importance of AMR as a threat for public health and economic growth for India and UK has been underscored.
 It was reported that both Prime Ministers of India and UK recognised that a global response is required and supported a high level meeting on antimicrobial resistance at the 2016 UN General Assembly as well as a global summit on AMR.
 AMR DxC kicked off with a bilateral UK-India Autumn School in Edinburgh in 2015.

-This workshop will give a overview of current research related to the field and also an opportunity to discover interesting connections.
+This workshop gave an overview of current research related to the field and also an opportunity to discover interesting connections.
 We are looking to identify well-defined research questions with probable solutions.
 These new questions might help to address long-standing questions of AMR Diagnostics.
-We look forward to welcome you all to Bangalore!

 For more information on the AMR DxC India 2017 workshop, kindly contact Dr. Papri Banerjee at: firstname.lastname@example.org